Respiratory syncytial virus

 Primary care providers

-If you have a doctor or health care provider, contact them about availability of the monoclonal antibody (Beyfortus) at their office.
+If you have a doctor or health care provider, they can order the monoclonal antibody (Beyfortus).
+Contact them about getting it at their office.

 Additional options

 The providers listed may offer the monoclonal antibody (Beyfortus) to eligible infants and children without a family doctor.
-This list is not actively being monitored, and services may change.
-We recommend contacting the clinic directly or visiting their website to confirm eligibility, availability, and service details.
-We will provide updates on additional options as they become available.
+Since this list is not updated regularly and services may change, we recommend contacting the clinic or checking their website for the latest information.

 Bramalea Community Health Centre